-Avoid the need to be “right” and focus on being profitable by doing your research before the trade.
+Avoid the need to be “right” and focus on your process by doing your research before the trade.

-In the book: The Hour Before Dog and Wolf, Coates looks at the psychology and emotional behaviour of traders in extreme conditions.
+In the book: The Hour Before Dog and Wolf, Coates looks at traders’ psychology and emotional behaviour in extreme conditions.

-When the market is bullish and strong, you’re making money, and your confidence increases rapidly.
-As confidence rises position sizes expand, research becomes loose, and risk management tends to get lax.
+When the market is bullish and strong, you’re making money.
+As you make more money, your confidence rises rapidly.
+As confidence increases, position sizes expand, and research becomes loose.
+Then your risk management tends to get sloppy.

-When your emotional state is at a high, and your confidence is greatest, that is when you are most vulnerable.
+When your emotional state is at a high, your confidence is greatest.
+And that is when you are most vulnerable.

 On the downside, losses lead to a reduction in activity and size.
 Depression can set in.
-And these negative behaviours can spiral resulting in inactivity, right when you need to be bold.
+And these negative behaviours can spiral.
+You won’t just scale back but stop altogether, right when you need to be bold.